Enalean/tuleap-documentation-en/languages/en/user-guide/git.rst

 A repository can be deleted, this will create a backup named after {PROJECT\_SHORT\_NAME}\_{REPOSITORY\_NAME}\_{DEL\_TIMESTAMP}.tar.bz2 and move it into Git Plugin backup directory defined in plugin configuration.
-See import repository section ? for backup reactivation.
+See import repository section `Importing an existing Git Repository`_ for backup reactivation.

 Importing an existing Git Repository
 ====================================